Since very few people are going to naturally find themselves Googling:

 If your pet has been diagnosed with NSAID Toxicity, the NSAID therapy and treatment will most likely follow in this order:

-- First the veterinarian will make your pet throw up to try and get the NSAIDs out of your animal’s stomach.
-Although, typically this only proves results if your pet has eaten the NSAID in the last hour.
+- First, the veterinarian will make your pet throw up to try and get the NSAIDs out of your animal’s stomach.
+Typically, this only proves results if your pet has eaten the NSAID in the last hour.

-- If this doesn’t work then your pet will be placed in a supportive care unit where they will have to stay until the recover, because there is not cure for NSAID Toxicity.
+- If this doesn’t work, your pet will be placed in a supportive care unit where they must stay until they recover because there is no cure for NSAID Toxicity.

-- Medications called gastroprotectants that help strengthen the gastrointestinal tract.
+- Medications called gastroprotectants help strengthen the gastrointestinal tract.

 - Blood transfusions to supply the body of your pet with the blood they may have lost